Environmental Science (ESCI)

 Can enroll if Class is Junior or Senior or Graduate

 Description of the concepts, principles, practices, and current problems in the chemistry of natural waters, the soil, and the atmosphere.
-Three hours lecture.
-(AY,W).
+(W, AY).

 ESCI 349 Environmental Chemistry Lab 1 Credit Hour